druxorey/code-practices/README.md

 	- [S06-structs-and-files](./_exercises_/S06-EN-structs-and-files.md)
 	- [S07-object-oriented](./_exercises_/S07-EN-object-oriented.md)

 - **Languages**: Each programming language has its own directory.
 Within each, there are subdirectories named after the sections corresponding to the exercises.
-In each language directory, there is `S00-experiments` directory, here there will be code that will not be part of the exercises, but will be used to test the language's features.
+In each language directory, there is `U1-libraries` directory, Here are the functions that are repeated many times, to keep the code clean, and the `U2-experiments` directory, here there will be code that will not be part of the exercises, but will be used to test the language's features.

 ## How To Execute Scripts